-From mGuard firmware version 7.6.1, configuration profiles can be encrypted on the mGuard for platform 2 mGuard devices.
+From mGuard firmware version 7.6.1, configuration profiles can be encrypted on the mGuard for platform 2 mGuard devices (not on FL MGUARD GT/GT).
 This makes rollout easier.

 You can save several mGuard configurations on an SD card and then use it to start up all mGuards.
 During the startup process, the mGuard finds the relevant valid configuration on the SD card.
-This is loaded, decrypted, and used as the valid configuration (see "Encrypt the data on the ECS" on page 95.)
+This is loaded, decrypted, and used as the valid configuration (see "Encrypt the data on the ECS" on page 94.)